-American Express is a premium card issuer and its Card Members are able to book flights, hotels and more through the Amex Travel portal.
-While you might be used to booking directly with the airline or property, there can be some benefits of going through Amex Travel, particularly if you hold a top-tier American Express Platinum or Centurion card.
+American Express Card Members can book flights, hotels, and more through the Amex Travel portal.
+While you may be accustomed to booking directly with the airline or property, there are several benefits to using Amex Travel, particularly if you hold an American Express Platinum or Centurion card.

 Many American Express cards come with an annual travel credit to offset the annual fee.